 Spring is almost in the air, and for many people, that means it’s time to start tackling the spring cleaning to-do list.
 This time of year is not only an opportunity to dust, vacuum, sweep and mop, but to also incorporate some new décor and even freshen up your landscaping to breathe new life into your home after the winter months.

-Luckily, there are plenty of locally-owned stores and shops in and around Grand Rapids that offer unique antiques and home goods that can be used to spruce up your home this springtime.
+Luckily, there are plenty of locally-owned stores and shops in and around Grand Rapids that offer unique antiques and home goods that can be used to spruce up your home.

 Three Shops in One: Century Avenue Southwest

 When it comes time to spruce up your home for springtime, look no further than a three-in-one hotspot of unique antique stores located side-by-side in an industrial, loft-style building on Century Avenue Southwest in Grand Rapids.